ardaxz99/Genetic-Algorithm-for-Drawing/README.md

 ## Usage

-Execute the main script to reproduce the results:
+Execute the Jupyter notebook to reproduce the results:

 ```
-python main.ipynb
+jupyter nbconvert --to notebook --execute main.ipynb
 ```

 ## Contributors